gruzewski/presentations/README.md

 ### Welcome! ###

-For now it is just one presentation but hopefully it will be more in the future ;) I hope you enjoyed it.
+For now it is just one presentation but hopefully there will be more in the future ;) I hope you enjoyed it.

 Presentations: